 - 4.6.4.
-The action to be taken in relation to rework will vary on a case-bycase basis.
+The action to be taken in relation to rework will vary on a case-by-case basis.
 Wherever possible, cases should be discussed with the original HP or referred back to them for further action to be taken. - 4.6.5.
 In some cases it may be necessary for an additional face-to-face consultation to be carried out, either with the original HP or a different HP.
 The impact of any such consultations on claimants should be considered when making the decision to carry out a repeat consultation.
 Where possible further consultations should be avoided, so as not to place extra burdens on claimants.
 However, this should not compromise the quality of the advice to DWP. - 4.6.6.
-If clerical report forms are being used, Rework activity should result in the production of an entirely new report form (PA2, PA3 or PA4).
-All changes should be clear and fully justified.
-It should be made clear that this advice comes as a result of rework activity and the nature of the error or omission and action taken made clear to the Case Manager.
+If clerical report forms are being used, Rework activity should result in the production of a new report form (PA2, PA3 or PA4).